Emmanuelle REUNGOAT

 “Toward a More Inclusive European Democracy: Some Thoughts,” in Marco Mascia,*Toward a Transnational European Party System*, Bari: Cacucci, 2014, pp. 137–148.

-“Changes in Discourse and Positions of Resistance Toward Europe in French Political Parties (1979–2009),” in Pasquinucci, Daniele, and Preda, Daniela (eds.), *Consensus and European Integration*, Peter Lang, Euroclio, 2012, pp. 165–180.
+“Changes in Discourse and Positions of Resistance Toward Europe in French Political Parties (1979–2009),” in Daniele Pasquinucci and Daniela Preda (eds.), *Consensus and European Integration*, Peter Lang, Euroclio, 2012, pp. 165–180.

 “Partisan Resistance to Europe within French Political Parties: Issues of Self-Presentation and Labeling”in B. Wassenberg, F. Clavert, P. Hamman (eds.), Against Europe?
-Anti-Europeanism, Euroscepticism, and Alter-Europeanism in European Integration from 1945 to the Present: Concepts, Stuttgart: Franz Steiner Verlag, 2010, Vol. 1, pp. 155–171.
+Anti-Europeanism, Euroskepticism, and Alter-Europeanism in European Integration from 1945 to the Present: Concepts, Stuttgart: Franz Steiner Verlag, 2010, Vol. 1, pp. 155–171.

 Documentary film

-A Taste of Wrestling (with P-O. Gaumin), Documentary, 58 min, Les Films d’Ici Méditerranée.
+*Des Goûts de lutte* (with P-O. Gaumin), Documentary, 58 min, Les Films d’Ici Méditerranée.